oszegda/course_app/README.md

-Complete Ruby on Rails Developer
+Complete Ruby on Rails Developer by Aleksandra Szegda